Legacy Book Awards Process

 - Scholar: Guides graduate students or advanced educators to understand and expand upon the latest research on giftedness and G/T education.

 Rules and Procedures

 - Books are nominated for this award by their publishers.
 No publisher may nominate more than two books for any one category in a single competition year.
 A publishing company may submit up to eight books (four categories/two per category).
 Submissions must be made here.

-- Publishers need to send seven copies of each nominated book to TAGT.
+- Publishers need to send seven copies of each nominated book to TAGT by June 15, 2020.
 These competition copies will not be returned.
 Entry fee: $100 per title.